Wiener--Ito integral representation in vector valued Gaussian stationary random fields: The diagram formula for the product of multiple Wiener--It o integrals

 and

 Let us also define with the help of the set $B$ the sets

 with the numbers $v_k$ and $w_l$ appearing in the set

-Now, I define the map $T_\gamma$ in the following way.
+Now, I define the map $T_\gamma$ in the following way:

 In formula~(\ref{6.10}) we worked with the numbers $r_k$, $t_k$, $v_k$ and $w_k$ defined in (\ref{6.6})---(\ref{6.9}).
 It has the following meaning.
-The first $n-|\gamma|$ indices are given in increasing order to the vertices from the first row from which no edge starts.
-Then the vertices of the second row from which no edge starts get the next $m-|\gamma|$ indices also in increasing order.
+We listed the vertices of the diagram $\gamma$ in the form $T_\gamma(s)$, $1\le s\le n+m$.
+If the vertex $T_\gamma(s)$ gets the index $s$, then the first $n-|\gamma|$ indices are given in increasing order to the vertices from the first row from which no edge starts.
+The vertices of the second row from which no edge starts get the next $m-|\gamma|$ indices also in increasing order.
 Then the $|\gamma|$ vertices from the first row from which an edge starts get the subsequent $|\gamma|$ indices in increasing order.
-The remaining $|\gamma|$ vertices from the second row from which an edge starts get the indices between $n+m-|\gamma|+1$ and $|n+m|$.
+The remaining $|\gamma|$ vertices from the second row from which an edge starts get the indices between $n+m-|\gamma|+1$ and $n+m$.
 They are indexed in such a way that if two vertices $(1,v_k)$ and $(2,w_k)$ are connected by en edge then the index of $(2,w_k)$ is obtained if we add $|\gamma|$ to the index of $(1,v_k)$.

 I define with the help of the function $T_\gamma$ and the map $S(\cdot)$ defined in (\ref{6.4}) the permutation

 of the set $\{1,\dots,n+m\}$.
 Next I introduce the Euclidean space ${\mathbb R}^{n+m}_\gamma$ with elements $x(\gamma)=(x(\gamma)_1,\dots,x(\gamma)_{n+m})$ by reindexing the arguments of the Euclidean space ${\mathbb R}^{n+m}$, where the functions $h_1(x_1,\dots,x_n)$ and $h_2(x_{n+1},\dots,x_{n+m})$ are defined in the following way.